Granite Falls, Washington: Transportation

 Granite Falls is the terminus of State Route 92, which connects the area to State Route 9 in Lake Stevens.
 A 1.9 mi bypass for freight traffic was completed around the north side of the city in 2010 at a cost of $28.8 million.
-The scenic Mountain Loop Highway begins in Granite Falls and travels east into the Cascade Mountains before turning north to reach Darrington.
+The Mountain Loop Highway, a scenic byway, begins in Granite Falls and travels east into the Cascade Mountains before turning north to reach Darrington.
 It is used by an estimated 55,000 tourists annually and provides access to recreational areas in the Mount Baker–Snoqualmie National Forest.

 Community Transit, the countywide public transportation provider, has bus and paratransit service that reaches Granite Falls.
 A bus route connects the city to Lake Stevens and Everett Station.
-The nearest airport to Granite Falls with commercial service is Paine Field in Everett.
+The nearest airport with commercial service is Paine Field in Everett.

 Utilities

 Electric power in Granite Falls is supplied by the Snohomish County Public Utility District (PUD), a consumer-owned public utility that serves all of Snohomish County.
 The city government purchases its tap water from the PUD, which is sourced from the City of Everett system at Spada Lake and Lake Chaplain.
 Since 2012, the PUD has also supplied water to Granite Falls that is sourced from groundwater wells near Lake Stevens and treated to be similar to the water from the City of Everett system.
 The city government also manages a sanitary sewage system that terminates at a treatment plant that discharges water into the Pilchuck River.
+The treatment plant was replaced in 2026 by a new facility that would be able to handle a larger number of customers.

 Natural gas service for the city is provided by Puget Sound Energy, a regional gas utility company.
 The city government contracts with Waste Management to provide curbside collection and disposal of garbage, recycling, and yard waste.
 The Granite Falls area also has two recycling and disposal centers operated by Snohomish County.
 Telecommunications services are provided by Verizon and Comcast.

 Healthcare

 The nearest general hospitals to Granite Falls are Providence Medical Center in Everett and Cascade Valley Hospital in Arlington.
-The city's medical clinic was part of the Cascade Valley system, which was absorbed into Skagit Regional Health in 2016.
+The city's sole medical clinic was part of the Cascade Valley system, which was absorbed into Skagit Regional Health in 2016.